Development approvals for clearing native vegetation

 If you are undertaking a coordinated project which involves clearing for agriculture, the Guidelines for coordinated projects involving clearing for agriculture (land suitability) (PDF, 1.16MB) will help you identify the information you need to provide to demonstrate that the land is suitable for the proposed agriculture.

 If you are undertaking clearing to manage thickened vegetation, you may be eligible to apply for a development approval under the SARA fast track assessment process.
-Read more about the requirements in the State Development Assessment Provisions (SDAP).
+If you are undertaking a self-audit for a FastTrack5 development approval for managing thickened vegetation, completed the Self-audit sheet: Managing thickened vegetation under a FastTrack5 development approval (PDF, 218KB).

 Compiling an environmental report for your vegetation management application